 Some Terms You’ll Likely Hear When Talking About Trans and Non-Binary Issues.

 This blog post is purely terminology….it took a lot of work not to expand on some of these concepts :-p.
 I have also indicated the parts of speech for each word so that you can use them properly….its offensive for example to call someone “a transgender”.
 Transgender is an adjective.
 It would be better to say “transgender person” or “person who is transgender”.
 Rather than sorting these alphabetically, I’ve chosen to go from the words you’re most to least likely to encounter.
 There are lots of terms that you might encounter in discussing gender with your loved one, but these are some of the most common ones I hear as a trans affirming therapist.
+If you would like to see a more complete list of terms, check out my recent blog post: ABCs of Gender.

 Gender vs. Sex